techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

             - Language
     - Humanization for values like especially Amount
     - Build Process
-        - Two builds brotli & Gzip
+        - Two builds brotli & Gzip (Serve modern code to modern browsers for faster page loads)
+    - If more components are there we can introduce lazy loading.
+    - Preload imp resource , Render Initial Routes , Precache Remaining assets (service worker for next reload) , Lazy load Other Routes
+    - DNS Preconnect , Preload , Prefetch , Push Notification from server side